hlissner/evil-snipe/README.md

 ### Enhanced 1-char search (`f`/`F`/`t`/`T`)

-If `evil-snipe-override-evil` is non-nil, evil-snipe replaces evil-mode's single character motions with 1-char sniping; this comes with the added benefit of incremental highlighting and a customizable search scope.
+`(evil-snipe-override-mode 1)` causes evil-snipe to replace evil-mode's single character motions with 1-char sniping; this comes with the added benefit of incremental highlighting, customizable search scope and character aliasing (see `evil-snipe-symbol-groups`).

 ### Customizable search scope

-Searches are scoped depending on `evil-snipe-scope`'s value, which can be any of:
+`evil-snipe-scope` determines the scope of a snipe and the incremental highlighter.
+These are the possible settings:

 Value            | Description
 -----------------|------------------------------------------------------------
-buffer           | search the rest of the buffer after the cursor (`vim-sneak` behavior) line             | **(default)** search the current line after the cursor (`vim-seek` behavior) visible          | search the rest of the _visible_ buffer only whole-line       | same as `line`, but highlight matches on either side of cursor whole-buffer     | same as `buffer`, but highlight *all* matches in buffer whole-visible    | same as 'visible, but highlight *all* visible matches in buffer
+'buffer          | the rest of the buffer after cursor (`vim-sneak` behavior) 'line            | **(default)** the rest of the current line after cursor (`vim-seek` behavior) 'visible         | the rest of the _visible_ buffer after cursor 'whole-line      | same as `'line`, but match on either side of cursor 'whole-buffer    | same as `'buffer`, but match *all* matches in buffer 'whole-visible   | same as `'visible`, but match *all* visible matches in buffer

 Search scope while _repeating_ a previous search is independently adjustable by changing `evil-snipe-repeat-scope`, which accepts the same values